 Chapter 327A provides a process for making a warranty claim.
 There are several exclusions that limit a contractor's liability.

-A claim must generally be made within 6 months of when a defect was discovered or should have been discovered.
+The owner must generally provide notice to the contractor within 6 months of when a defect was discovered or should have been discovered.
+The contractor should generally take a look at the owner's issues and consider whether to make an offer of repair.

 There is also a statute of limitation and statute of repose in Minn.
 Stat. § 541.051 that govern construction defects.
 These statutes govern warranty claims and other construction-related claims for negligence and breach of contract.
 Many claimants have been shut out by these deadlines, so it is important to promptly discover and act on any defects.